THE FOUNDER OF DIVINE INDWELLING

 Every season.

-She named her African luxury tea company YSWARA — a name inspired by Ishvara, the Sanskrit word for God, the Lord.
-The spiritual center was not added later.
-It was there from the beginning, written into the name of the company itself.
+The corporate career, the businesses, the awards, and the transition into spiritual mission were all possible thanks to that same spiritual discipline.
+She named her African luxury tea company YSWARA — a name she created, and one that also carries a deeper resonance: Ishvara, the Sanskrit word for God.
+The spiritual center was there from the beginning, written into the name of the company itself.

 “The moment I realized God existed, I knew I could not do otherwise than live for Him alone.”